labifrancis/one-click-hugo-cms/site/content/post/making-sense.md

 * **(optional/bonus) Could you give us a suggestion to improve this test or the job posting?**

 I saw this job posting in Support Driven Community and I think it's a great way to get people that are passionate about support.
+I'll suggest the test to include more customer related questions to see how a candidate responds, basically to check for tone and empathy.